galgantar/standard-deviants/index.markdown

 ### Predicting Virality of Unscraped Posts 🔮
 Through scraping the dataset, we come across posts that cannot be found on Reddit anymore, and thus could not have been scraped. <br>
-To not lose insight from these posts, we extend our analysis and apply our random forest regressor to predict whether these posts have virality potential.
+To not lose insight from these posts, we extend our analysis and apply our random forest classifier to predict whether these posts have virality potential.
 Hence from our algorithm, we obtain that slightly more than 2% of the posts went viral.

 <div class="flourish-embed flourish-chart" data-src="visualisation/26795802"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/26795802/thumbnail" width="100%" alt="chart visualization" /></noscript></div>